cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 function onTimeoutVSCMaturedPacket(packet Packet) {
   channelStatus = INVALID

   // TODO What do we do here?
-Do we need to notify the provider to close the channel?
+  // Do we need to notify the provider to close the channel?
+  // What happens w/ the consumer chain once the CCV channel gets closed?
 }
 ```
 - Initiator: